Jajasek/Pampuch/README.md

       on https://github.com/Jajasek/pygame_widgets/blob/master/README.md.
     - Pillow - library used to process animated gifs.
 See the instruction on https://pillow.readthedocs.io/en/stable/installation.html.
+    - MyLib - my personal library of useful bits of code.
+Download the content of the repository https://github.com/Jajasek/MyLib and save it to the folder `<your installation of python>/Lib/site-packages/MyLib`.
 * Copy the entire content of this repository in a folder named `Pampuch` anywhere on your computer.